 Colorado plays host to many events and festivals.

-One of the most popular is the National Western Stock Show which is held in mid-January of each year.
-There is also the Denver St Patrick’s Day Parade, Santa Fe Trail Festival, and Cherry Creek Arts Festival, just to name a few.
+One of the most popular is the National Western Stock Show, which is held in mid-January each year.
+There are also the Denver St Patrick’s Day Parade, Santa Fe Trail Festival, and Cherry Creek Arts Festival, just to name a few.

-We hope that you have been inspired to get up and get out and see more of the beauty Colorado has to offer.
-Looking to move to Denver?
+We hope you are inspired to get up and get out and see more of the beauty Colorado has to offer.
+Considering buying a home in Colorado?
 Great!
-Come visit and enjoy the attractions.
+We can help you find a real estate agent and recommend Colorado mortgage lenders.

 Tricia Houston, Owner